NGO Activism: Exposure vs. Influence: Data

 Third, we use data from \textit{Institutional Shareholder Services} (ISS) on proposals at the Annual General Meetings (AGMs) of the 3,000 largest US-listed firms.
 We select 4,483 environmental and social (E\&S) proposals filed between 2010 and 2021 (837 firms in total).
 About one-third of these proposals are successful, either withdrawn before the AGM (after firm commitments) or passed in a vote.
 Both the number of E\&S proposals and their success rate increased steadily over the period.

-Lastly, we obtain firm-level news from \textit{RavenPack}, which transforms unstructured news into structured data with sentiment and event tagging.
-We count news items related to US-listed firms from 2010 to 2020, retaining only items with a \textit{Relevance Score} of at least 75\%.
+Fourth, we obtain firm-level news from \textit{RavenPack}, which transforms unstructured news into structured data with sentiment and event tagging.\footnote{RavenPack News Analytics assigns tone scores to news articles drawn from over 40,000 sources, such as Dow Jones Newswires, the Wall Street Journal, MarketWatch, Factiva, and Barron’s, and identifies articles linked to specific events.
+The validity of this score has been established in prior research \citep[e.g.,][]{bushman2024influence}.
+The dataset also differentiates between media-generated coverage and firm-issued press releases, enabling us to focus on the former.} We count news items related to US-listed firms from 2010 to 2020, retaining only items with a relevance score of at least 75\%.
 The final sample includes 5,212 firms.

+Fifth, we obtain firm-level accounting data from Compustat and institutional ownership data from 13F filings.
+For each firm-year, if the reported ownership stakes sum to more than 100\%, we proportionally rescale each investor’s ownership share so that total ownership equals 100\%.
+We then compute the Herfindahl–Hirschman Index (HHI) of ownership concentration, along with the fraction of equity held by blockholders (stakes exceeding 5\%) and the number of such blockholders.

+Lastly, we collect balance sheet and income statement data for US NGOs in the sample from their Internal revenue Service form 990, available on the National Center for Charitable Statistics website.
+Form 990 is the annual information return that most tax-exempt nonprofit organizations in the United States must file with the IRS to disclose their finances, governance practices, and programmatic activities.
+Filing obligations are primarily determined by organizational size and type: tax-exempt entities with gross receipts over \$200,000 and assets over \$500,000 file the full Form 990.
+From our starting sample, we are able to link 115 NGOs to IRS filed forms.